kapobajza/mop-boilerplates/README.md

-# MoP React/React Native Boilerplates
+# MoP React/React Native Boilerplates/Reusable components

 Welcome!
 These are some of the boilerplates I've created so that they can be, hopefully, useful to someone.